manux32/7d2d_A17_modlets/manux_CustomVehicles_A17_modlet/README.md

 ### JaxTeller718
 For doing great sounds for Dust2Death's A16 Road Hog.
 In the A16 full mod, I am also using those sounds on the Hell Goat Bike and the Loader.

+### Gareee
+Gareee, on the 7D2D forum, for making a better Jet Pack icon, and for great suggestions on how to tweak the A17 progression for vehicles.